Painful birth for Europe's new one-stop patent

 "I don't think so many years of discussion could fall down on such an issue, and I'm convinced there is room to find a solution that is good for everybody," he said in an interview.

-"We have never been closer to a final decision, but the last few meters can be the most difficult."
+"We have never been closer to a final decision, but the last few metres can be the most difficult."

 A spokesman for the European Commission said the EU's executive was "working hard to reach a solution by the autumn".